darrenchenhw0212/customer-churn-analytics/README.md

 | Model Manager Registration and Scoring| Serialized Model Artifact for Future Deployment |
 | Model Governance and Life Cycle Management | Planned Through Versioning, CI/CD, and Monitoring |
 | Business Report | Notebook 06 |

-The objective of this repository was not simply to rebuild an existing workflow, but to demonstrate how an enterprise analytics solution can be migrated to an open-source, reproducible machine learning pipeline while maintaining business interpretability.

 ---